WordPress/book/Content/Part 2/11-birth-of-wp-hackers.md

 The WordPress Plugin Repository was the other development resource that appeared around this time.
 The [WordPress Plugin Repository](http://wordpress.org/news/2005/01/the-wordpress-plugin-repository/) launched in January 2005.
 Hosted at dev.wp-plugins.org, and powered by subversion and trac, it’s quite different to the user-friendly plugin directory that we’re used to today.
 The plugin repository literally was just a code repository.

-In order to make it a little more accessible, a wiki was used to create a very early version of the Plugin Directory.
+In order to make it a little more accessible, a wiki was used to create an early version of the Plugin Directory.
 <img src="../../Resources/images/11/plugin-directory-2005.jpg" width="800px" />

 *The first version of the WordPress Plugin Directory, in [late 2005](https://web.archive.org/web/20051124163617/http://dev.wp-plugins.org/wiki/PluginDirectory)*